elisavictoria/Stundenblog/README.md

-# Stundenblog: Beauty and Joy of Computing
+# Stundenblog: The Beauty and Joy of Computing

 [1.
 Stunde](#eins)